Mocha2007/mocha_verduria/readme.md

 * I designed the Viminian flag to be reflective of a rural landscape - a blue bar for the sky, a yellow bar for wheat, and a green bar for a fertile meadow... or something.
 * I designed the Suran flag to be a very abstracted map of the country itself.
+* I designed the Nanese flag to be represent a river flowing through a lush jungle, and the white circle represents rice.

+## Trade Goods:

 * "Typical exports from Eretald were wine, weapons, silk, tobacco, and olive oil (ie. the region produces an excess of FRUIT, SILK, and TOBACCO); from Xengiman, gold, linen, lace, perfumes, medicines, and hard cider."
 (PRECIOUS METALS?
 COTTON?
 OPIUM?
 FRUIT?) per http://www.almeopedia.com/almeo.html?Xazno
+* http://www.almeopedia.com/almeo.html?silk implies Silk only exists in Eretald, Dhekhnam, and Belesao (Arcel).
+* http://www.almeopedia.com/almeo.html?Tea tea is from Arcel.
+* http://www.almeopedia.com/almeo.html?coffee coffee is from... tropical Erelae?

 ## ADDING A COUNTRY CHECKLIST